hirschenberger/k8055.rs/README.md

 ## Testing

 To run the tests, attach your Vellemann k8055 card, jumpered as `CARD1`.
-You must run the tests without sequentially to avoid interrupting each other and return unexpected values:
+You must run the tests sequentially to avoid interrupting each other and return unexpected values:

 ```